Anna Maria Feit

 ABOUT ME

-I am a researcher in Human-Computer Interaction and a full Professor at the Department of Computer Science at Saarland University, Germany where I lead the Computational Interaction group.
+I am a researcher in Human-Computer Interaction and an Associate Professor (on a Tenure Track) at the Department of Computer Science at Saarland University, Germany where I lead the Computational Interaction group.

 Previously, I was a postdoctoral researcher at the AIT Group of Prof. Otmar Hilliges at ETH Zurich.
 I received a Doctoral degree from Aalto University in Helsinki where I worked with Prof. Antti Oulasvirta in the User Interfaces group.
 Before that, I studied Computer Science at Saarland University, Germany.